mvolkmann/blog/src/swift/Xcode.md

 ## Themes

 To choose a different theme, select Xcode ...
-Preferences ...
+Settings ...
 Themes.
 From here you can add, delete, and select themes.
 I like the "Classic (Dark)" theme.
 This only affects editor windows.
-To change the entire Xcode UI to use a dark theme regardless of the system setting, select Preferences ...
+To change the entire Xcode UI to use a dark theme regardless of the system setting, select Xcode ...
+Settings ...
 General and select "Dark" from the Appearance dropdown.

 ## Column Marker

 To add a vertical line at a given column width, select Xcode ...
-Preferences ...
+Settings ...
 Text Editing, check "Page guide column at:", and choose a column number.
 The indentation amount and type (spaces vs. tabs) can also be specified here.

 ## Code Folding

-To enable code folding, select Preferences ...
+To enable code folding, select Xcode ...
+Settings ...
 Text Editing ...
 Display ...
 Code Folding Ribbon.
 This adds a code folding ribbon on the left side of editor panes.
 Click in the ribbon to fold the code at the corresponding line.
 To unfold, click again or double-click the ellipsis in the code.